pesupy-chat/.github/profile/README.md

 This open-source project empowers users to control their chat server's security and functionality while providing a user-friendly experience.

+### Where are the repositories??

+As the project is still a work in progress, repositories pertaining to the project are private.
+After the first fully working prototype of the project is ready, all repositories will be made public under the GNU AGPL license.

 _README.md created by [Si6gma](https://github.com/Si6gma)_